A feminist hero

 Emmeline died of septicaemia in 1928, aged 69.
 She is buried in Brompton Cemetery, London.

-That same year, an Act of Parliament gave women over 21 the right to vote.
+In the same year as Pankhurst died, an Act of Parliament gave women over 21 the right to vote.
 For the first time, men and women now had equal voting rights.

 Pankhurst’s long fight for equality is recognised by a statue in Victoria Tower Gardens, near the Houses of Parliament.